Review of the Album "Force Fed" by American Thrash Metal Band Prong

 Force Fed Has a Variety of Different Musical Influences

 The riffing in the first song called Freezer Burn has a riffing style used by Chuck Schuldiner throughout this same time period.
 The albums in the 1980’s had a more muffled and rougher sound.
 However, Force Fed does not have the same sound quality as Metallica’s debut album so the riffing is not as raw but it is heavy nonetheless.
 Prong was formed in 1986, at the time when American heavy metal was experiencing a sort of heyday.
 Force Fed is similar in style to the album Join the Army which came out in 1987.
 Heavy metal fans would know which album I am referring to here.
+Upon further analysis and close attention, Freezer Burn stylistically has that feel of the 1980s Florida death metal sound.

 Force Fed Has Metallica and Mercyful Fate Influences